-Rumination is the (usually involuntary) regurgitation of small amounts of food from the stomach (most often 15 to 30 minutes after eating) that are rechewed and, in most cases, again swallowed.
+Rumination is one disorder of the gut-brain interaction characterized by (usually involuntary) regurgitation of small amounts of food from the stomach (most often 15 to 30 minutes after eating) that are rechewed and, in most cases, again swallowed.

-Patients do not complain of nausea or abdominal pain.
+Patients do not have symptoms of nausea or abdominal pain.

 Etiology of Rumination